Karan1223/Angular-Movie/README.md

 ### Amritha Sodhi
 ## Installation

-To install and run MoviFlix on your local machine, follow these steps:
+To install and run MovieFlix on your local machine, follow these steps:

 1. Clone the repository:
    ```bash